entrostat/promax/README.md

 }
 ```

-Promax can be used in many ways:
+Promax is able to run this function concurrently in multiple ways:
 ```typescript
 import { Promax } from 'promax';